a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 = How often are my own posts updated when auto archive is active? = Existing content is sent to the Wayback Machine in batch when the plugin is activated, then again every 30 days (by default, but can be changed).
 New content is sent to be archived shortly after it is published.
 Updates to existing content also trigger updates to be sent to the Wayback Machine.

+== Screenshots ==

+1. The Dashboard overview covering your current usage stats with the most recent checks and new links added.
+2. Overview of links found within your site's content.
+3. Help tab to explain the icons and the link table.
+4. Link details, show information about the link, all checks and any posts they appear in.

 == External Services ==